ashleigh-kreeestin/ashleigh-kreeestin.github.io/_posts/2017-11-23-Hello-World.md

 •	If you find that your love life is lacking and you want more dates to find that unique love you’re looking for

-•	That you are basically content but just can't help but feel that something is missing and you want more out of your one life.
+•	That you are basically content but just can't help but feel that something is missing and you want more out of your one life

 •	If you desire more confidence at work, in your relationships, with your family